 Kids often seek reassurance from Mom and Dad their fears won’t happen but don’t be tempted to assure them with blanket statements such as saying “everything will be Ok,” “don’t worry about those things,” or “I promise, you’ll like school.”

 Instead, discuss your child’s fears with them, empathize with their rationale and then address those fears and problem solve.
 Think of ways to strategically to solve each situation.

 Worry: If your child is worried they won’t have anyone to sit with at lunch.

-Solution: he could be to ask one new classmate in the morning if they want to eat lunch together or ask around the neighborhood for same-grade kids to help your child get to know some familiar faces to look for at lunchtime.
+Solution: he could ask one new classmate in the morning if they want to eat lunch together or ask around the neighborhood for same-grade kids to help your child get to know some familiar faces to look for at lunchtime.